-WIGH Fellows are appointed for the academic year 2020-2021 (approximately August 2020-May 2021) and are provided time, guidance, office space, and access to Harvard University facilities.
+WIGH Fellows are appointed for the academic year 2021-2022 (approximately August 2021-May 2022) and are provided time, guidance, office space, and access to Harvard University facilities.
 They should be prepared to devote their entire time to productive scholarship and may undertake sustained projects of research or other original work.
 They will join a vibrant community of global history scholars at Harvard.

 The competition for these awards is open only to scholars with a PhD (or comparable professional school degree).
-If still pursuing the PhD, applicants must receive their degree no later than June 2020.
+If still pursuing the PhD, applicants must receive their degree no later than June 2021.
 There is no limit on time since submission of the candidate’s degree; we are open to candidates at various stages of their careers.
 We expect that candidates will be able to submit samples of independent work (articles, papers, dissertation chapters) in support of their candidacies on request.
 The WIGH Fellowship is residential and Fellows are expected to live in the Cambridge/Boston area for the duration of their appointments unless traveling for pre-approved research purposes or unless Harvard University’s coronavirus pandemic response necessitates a switch to a virtual campus.
 They are expected to participate in WIGH activities, including a bi-weekly seminar.

 Fellows will receive an annual stipend of up to $60,000, according to fellows’ needs.
 Because we cannot always offer the amount requested, we urge applicants to apply for funding from other sources as well.
 Applications are welcome from qualified persons without regard to nationality, gender, or race.